timelsass/theme-sniffer/readme.txt

 * `Raw Output` - Enable this to display sniff report in plaintext format.
 Suitable to copy/paste report to trac ticket
 * `PHP version` - Select the minimum PHP Version to check if your theme will work with that version

+== Upgrade Notice ==

+The latest upgrade mostly with development changes and some minor improvements in sniff handling.

 == Changelog ==

 = 0.1.5 =
+* Change the development process
+* Modern JS development workflow

+= 0.1.4 =
+* Using REST instead of admin-ajax for checks
+* Code optimisation

+= 0.1.3 =
+* Update zip link in the readme file

+= 0.1.2 =
+* Add option to display report in HTML or raw format
+* Update to latest sniffs

+= 0.1.1 =
+* Fix sniffer issues in admin files

+= 0.1.0 =
 * Initial pre-release